Quantum simulation of battery materials using ionic pseudopotentials: Application: lithium-excess cathode materials

-The accuracy of the electronic structure method used to simulate Li-excess materials is key as it impacts the entire computational methodology used to investigate these materials~\cite{zhang2022pushing, seo2016structural, eum2020voltage, mccoll2022transition}.
-Due to the practical computational limitations of more accurate methods, density functional theory simulations are typically employed; however, these are not able to reliably predict stable phases of the delithiated material~\cite{zhang2022pushing, lee2014structural}.
 In summary, relevant electronic structure calculations for Li-excess materials include formation energies of delithiated phases, oxygen-vacancy formation energies, site energies, and activation energies for kinetic pathways.
 Any of these simulations can be reduced to a series of ground-state energy calculations, each of which can be performed using our quantum algorithm.
+Note that the proposed algorithm is a full first-principles approach that, for a given structural model of the target material, can be used to compute its ground-state energy with guaranteed precision using a fault-tolerant quantum computer.
+It does not depend on any semi-empirical parameter and it can be used to simulate any material consisting of atomic species for which HGH PPs are accessible.
 We now study the resources required to implement our quantum algorithm for the ground-state energy calculations for Li-excess materials.

 { }